Talkalakh: Syrian civil war

 On 12 February 2013, a CNN report from inside Talkalakh revealed that the town itself was under rebel control, though government forces were only a matter of yards away, surrounding the town.
 Nevertheless, there was no fighting in or around the town thanks to a tenuous ceasefire between the warring sides brokered by a local sheikh and an Alawite member of parliament.
 The ceasefire ended in June 2013, when government forces drove out the rebels and took control of the town.

+Since the end of the Syrian Civil War an estimated 12,396 people have returned to Talkalakh from abroad.